 So let’s jump in!

-LearnPress is a freemium plugin with one of the biggest user base.
+LearnPress is a freemium plugin with one of the biggest user bases.
 There are a couple of handy options that let you create courses.
 There is no setup wizard so tech newbies might definitely have a hard time starting with LearnPress.
 On the plus side, you can sell courses right away via PayPal.
 The biggest hiccup with LearnPress is definitely their coding standards and customer support.
 If you’re looking to create a site with minimal features in the primary state, then LearnPress might be for you.

 Tutor LMS is definitely the new WordPress LMS on the block with milestones to reach.
 The free version alone has a lot of features that some of the paid LMS plugins don’t have.
 It’s the industry’s first WordPress LMS to have a frontend course builder.
-Some of the features that we’re used to seeing like content drip does not exist in Tutor LMS at the moment.
-Although, there’s a roadmap that says it’s in the plan.

 Core Course Creation Features